 2. Is my room away from the elevator and pool?

 For obvious reasons, I don’t want my room near the elevator or the pool because they’re generally the loudest. parts of a hotel.
 Ideally, I like to be all the way at the end of the hallway in a corner but I know that many solo female travelers often want to be near the elevator since they feel safest there.
-My dad also likes to be close to the elevator so he doesn’t have to walk too far.
-Heck, sometimes I feel the same way, especially, in Las Vegas when my room key doesn’t work and I have to make the long trek back to the front desk.
+My dad also liked to be close to the elevator so he didn’t have to walk too far.
+Heck, sometimes I feel the same way, especially, in Las Vegas when my room key doesn’t work and I have to make the long trek back to the front desk to get it reset.
+RELATED: 3 Reasons To Always Get Two Hotel Room Keys

 3. Is there construction going on?

 Ideally, you want to find out if there’s construction going on before you book your stay.
-But if you forget, which I’ve done many times, it’s good to find out when you check-in so you can either switch hotels or go to a section or floor where there’s not any.
-Hearing that high-pitched saw is almost as bad as the dentist’s drill.
+But if you forget, which I’ve done many times, it’s good to find out when you check in so you can either switch hotels or go to a section or floor where there’s not any.
+Hearing a high-pitched saw all day long is almost as bad as the dentist’s drill.

 RELATED: 3 Ways to Get a Refund on a Non-Refundable Hotel Room